Scout24/deadcode4j/README.md

         - `javax.faces.render.FacesRenderer`
         - `javax.faces.validator.FacesValidator`
         - `javax.faces.view.facelets.FaceletsResourceResolver`
+- parsing [Spring Web Flow XML](http://www.springframework.org/schema/webflow/spring-webflow-2.0.xsd): files ending with `.xml` are examined
+    - each `attribute` element's `type` attribute is treated as _live code_
+    - each `evaluate` element's `result-type` attribute is treated as _live code_
+    - each `input` element's `type` attribute is treated as _live code_
+    - each `output` element's `type` attribute is treated as _live code_
+    - each `set` element's `type` attribute is treated as _live code_
+    - each `var` element's `class` attribute is treated as _live code_
+- parsing [Apache Tiles](http://tiles.apache.org) XML definition files: files ending with `.xml` are examined
+    - each `definition` element's `preparer` attribute is treated as _live code_
+    - each `bean` element's `classtype` attribute is treated as _live code_
+    - each `item` element's `classtype` attribute is treated as _live code_
 - processing [Hibernate Annotations](http://docs.jboss.org/hibernate/annotations/3.5/reference/en/html/)
     - recognizing the `strategy` value of the [`org.hibernate.annotations.GenericGenerator`](http://docs.jboss.org/hibernate/annotations/3.5/api/org/hibernate/annotations/GenericGenerator.html) annotation as _live code_
+        - issue a warning if a `@GenericGenerator` is defined more than once with the same `name`
+    - recognizing classes annotated with [`org.hibernate.annotations.GenericGenerator`](http://docs.jboss.org/hibernate/orm/4.2/manual/en-US/html/ch05.html#mapping-declaration-id-generator) that are referenced by another class via [`javax.persistence.GeneratedValue`](http://docs.oracle.com/javaee/6/api/javax/persistence/GeneratedValue.html) annotation's `generator` value as _live code_
     - recognizing the `type` value of the [`org.hibernate.annotations.Type`](http://docs.jboss.org/hibernate/annotations/3.5/api/org/hibernate/annotations/Type.html) annotation as _live code_
-    - recognizing classes annotated with a [`org.hibernate.annotations.TypeDef`](http://docs.jboss.org/hibernate/annotations/3.5/api/org/hibernate/annotations/TypeDef.html) that is referenced by another class in the project as _live code_
+    - recognizing classes annotated with a [`org.hibernate.annotations.TypeDef`](http://docs.jboss.org/hibernate/annotations/3.5/api/org/hibernate/annotations/TypeDef.html) that are referenced by another class in the project as _live code_
+        - issue a warning if a `@TypeDef` is defined more than once with the same `name`
 - recognizing `*Descriptor` classes being generated by [Castor](http://castor.codehaus.org/) as _live code_
+- recognizing service classes defined within [Axis `.wsdd` files](http://axis.apache.org/axis/java/reference.html#Deployment_WSDD_Reference) as _live code_
+- recognizing aspects defined within `aop.xml` as _live code_; supports both [AspectJ](http://eclipse.org/aspectj/) and [AspectWerkz](http://aspectwerkz.codehaus.org/)
 - Customization
     - recognizing classes annotated with custom specified annotations as _live code_
     - recognizing classes *directly*<sup>1</sup> implementing custom specified interfaces as _live code_
     - recognizing classes *directly*<sup>2</sup> extending custom specified classes as _live code_
-    - custom XML file parsing: treating classes referenced in elements' text or attributes as _live code_
+    - custom XML file parsing: treating classes referenced in elements(which may be configured to have a specific attribute value)' text or attributes as _live code_

 After performing the usage analysis, *deadcode4j* reports which classes are presumably dead.